Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Over 35 years he has studied asthma and related illnesses using a range of scientific approaches including epidemiology, pathology and immunology, pharmacology, experimental medicine and genetics with a strong translational emphasis.

-Professor Holgate advises the UK Government and EU on issues relating to Air Pollution and Chemical Hazards.
+Professor Holgate advises the UK Government and EU on issues relating to Medical Research and Air Pollution and Chemical Hazards.
 He Chairs the Research Excellence Framework 2014 Main Panel for Medicine, Health and Life Sciences for assessing research quality and impact in all UK Universities.
-He is also Chair of the Science Committee of the European Respiratory Society.
+He is Chair of the Science Council of the European Respiratory Society.
 He was appointed Commander of the Order of the British Empire (CBE) in the 2011 Queen’s New Year’s Honours.

 Professor Jonathan K C Knowles